MrKruge/AzureSQLScriptPermissions/README.md

 ### 1. Deploy Objects

-Run the `azure-sql-permissions.sql` script in your target Azure SQL Database.
+Run the `AzureSQLScriptPermisisons.sql` script in your target Azure SQL Database.
 It will:

 - Drop and recreate reporting/staging tables
 - Deploy stored procedures for collecting and querying permissions